samwato/amr-ui/README.md

 # AMR UI
-This is a react component library being build for internal projects.
+This repo is a React component library for all ui elements related to the AMR Hub project.
+These new components are written in Typescript and visualized with Storybook.
-The goal is to convert the existing modules into this library ready to be used.
+The idea is to replace the react-pepper-ui library with better components via npm.
+For future this library will be used as the foundation for all custom GUI projects.

+## Things Todo
+- Continue work on replacing existing components with Typescript
+- Add testing

 ## Project Setup
 ```